launchquickly/terraform/docs/README.md

 ## [Debugging Terraform](https://www.terraform.io/docs/internals/debugging.html)

-Terraform has detailed logs which can be enabled to log to *stderr* by setting the *TF_LOG* environment variable.
-It can be set to any value which will enable logging at the TRACE level but alternatively specific log levels can be set by using one of the follow values: *TRACE, DEBUG, INFO, WARN* or *ERROR*.
+Terraform has detailed logs which can be enabled to log to *stderr* by setting the `TF_LOG` environment variable.
+It can be set to any value which will enable logging at the TRACE level but alternatively specific log levels can be set by using one of the follow values: `TRACE`, `DEBUG`, `INFO`, `WARN` or `ERROR`.

-*TF_LOG_PATH* if set can be used to append to a specific file when logging is enabled.
+`TF_LOG_PATH` if set can be used to append to a specific file when logging is enabled.

 If Terraform ever crashes it saves a log file with debug logs from the session to *crash.log*.